Before the Bell: What every Canadian investor needs to know today

 European government bond yields steadied on Friday after solid German growth numbers and comments from European Central Bank officials did little to fuel expectations for a reining in of the bank’s ultra-loose monetary policy soon, Reuters reported.

 Early on, the benchmark 10-year German government yield inched down just over 1 basis point on the day to 0.414 percent.
 U.S. government debt prices rose early Friday ahead of the release of U.S. inflation and retail sales reports.
 The yield on the 10-year U.S. Treasury note was lower at about 2.373 per cent.
+U.S. Treasury yields extended the decline after the release of Friday's U.S. retail sales and inflation figures.

 Stocks set to see action